Privacy Policy

 Data Checks

-If a patient return after 2 or more years break from treatment we will ask them to fill in a Data Check list to ensure our records are up to date and to recheck consent to receive email conformation/reminders and newsletters.
+Patients: If a patient return after 2 or more years break from treatment we will ask them to fill in a Data Check list to ensure our records are up to date and to recheck consent to receive email conformation/reminders and newsletters.
+This is automated when online booking by selecting the exiting patient – not attended clinic in last 2yrs option.

 Changes to general health and medication will be recorded on an ongoing basis as part of the case history taking at the beginning of every treatment session.